euougo/100-days-of-code/log.md

 **Today's Progress**: Today I was studying with Node.js, Knex and SQLite.

 **Thoughts**: I was struggling with my pc today, but I did what I need to.

+### Day 37: January 13, 2021

+**Today's Progress**: Today I was studying more especifically about KnexJS, migrations, methods of the schema builder and query builder.

+**Thoughts**: Today was a very productive day, I'm really happy.